opea-project/Haystack-OPEA/README.md

 ## Examples

-See [Examples][./samples/] folder for a RAG and summarization notebooks, including a simple docker compose configuration for starting the OPEA backend.
+See [Examples][./samples/] folder for a two example notebooks, using an OPEA LLM and text embedder.
+The folder includes a docker compose configuration for starting the OPEA backend.

 ## Embeddings